willer/playwright-mcp/README.md

     - `key` (string): Name of the key to press or a character to generate, such as `ArrowLeft` or `a`

 - **browser_snapshot**
-  - Description: Capture accessibility snapshot of the current page (better than screenshot)
+  - Description: Capture accessibility snapshot of the current page, optionally with screenshot
-  - Parameters: None
+  - Parameters:
+    - `includeScreenshot` (boolean, optional): Include a screenshot along with the accessibility snapshot

 - **browser_save_as_pdf**
   - Description: Save page as PDF